ConradHougen/Multiscale-Topic-Manifold-Learning/mstml/readme.md

 # MSTML Package Documentation

-This document provides a comprehensive overview of all classes, methods, and functions in the Multi-Scale Topic Manifold Learning (MSTML) package.
+This document provides a comprehensive overview of all classes, methods, and functions in the Multiscale Topic Manifold Learning (MSTML) package.

 ## Package Architecture